tmtsoftware/esw-ts/docs/src/main/params/commands.md

  * ObsId: an optional observation id.
  * paramSet: Optional Set of Parameters.
 Default is empty.

+Type definition for ControlCommand can be found @extref[here](ts-docs:classes/models.setup.html)

 Typescript
 :   @@snip [CommandsTest.scala](../../../../example/src/documentation/params/CommandExample.ts) { #setup }

 ## Observe Command

 This command describes a science observation.
 It is intended to only be sent to Science Detector Assemblies and Sequencers.

+Type definition for ControlCommand can be found @extref[here](ts-docs:classes/models.observe.html)

 Typescript
 :   @@snip [CommandsTest.scala](../../../../example/src/documentation/params/CommandExample.ts) { #observe }